Python

 httpcloak.get_ech_dns_servers()

-LocalProxy runs an HTTP proxy server that applies the fingerprint to whatever HTTP client you point at it.
+LocalProxy runs an HTTP proxy server that applies the fingerprint to any HTTP client pointed at it.
 PresetPool and the JSON loaders are covered in JSON preset builder.
 SessionCacheBackend plugs into Session save and restore.

 See also